IvanLi-CN/display-ambient-light-board-rs/README.md

 ## Related Projects

-This ESP32 firmware is designed to work with desktop ambient lighting applications that support:
+This ESP32 firmware is designed to work with desktop atmosphere lighting applications that support:

 - mDNS service discovery
 - UDP communication protocol with 0x02 header